microsoft/vscode-dev-containers/containers/python-3-miniconda-postgres/README.md

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
 2. Clone this repository.
 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
-4. Select the `containers/python-3-miniconda` folder.
+4. Select the `containers/python-3-miniconda-postgres` folder.
 5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
-6. A `test-project/plot.png` file should be added to the folder after it runs with the plot result.
+6. You should see `DATABASE CONNECTED` in the debug console and a `test-project/plot.png` file should be added to the folder after it runs with the plot result.
 7. Next, open `test-project/hello.py` and press <kbd>ctrl/cmd</kbd>+<kbd>a</kbd> then <kbd>shift</kbd>+<kbd>enter</kbd>.
 8. You should see the `matplotlib` output in the interactive window.
 9. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.